We get asked two questions a lot: what is an earthquake forecast and why do I need to know about them?

 The earthquake forecasts we produce are not earthquake predictions.
 A forecast is a probability of something happening over a certain period of time.
 A prediction gives a specific timing and location for something to happen.

-The past gives us clues for the future.
-Much like detectives putting together evidence to solve a crime, scientists use evidence from observations and models to understand the processes happening in the earth.
+The past gives us clues for the future, scientists use evidence from observations and models to understand the processes happening in the earth.

 The models that GNS Science use to generate the earthquake forecasts are based on observations of how earthquake sequences all around the world have behaved over the last 100 years.
 In general, most aftershock sequences decay, which means the number of earthquakes decreases over time.
 This is called Omori's law.
 But a large aftershock can cause a spike of activity in an aftershock sequence at any time.

-These models tell us about the average behaviour of aftershock sequences, but each sequence is unique and we learn more about a particular aftershock sequence as it unfolds.
+These models tell us about the average behaviour of aftershock sequences, but each sequence is unique, and we learn more about a particular aftershock sequence as it unfolds.
 The basic aftershock model we use was developed by GNS Science.
-It was based on one used by the US Geological Survey that one of our scientists developed (we loaned him out for a few years and then brought him back).
+It was based on one used by the US Geological Survey that one of our scientists developed.
 The model has been improved over the last decade to suit New Zealand's unique conditions.
-If you want the technical details of the models, they are explained on GNS Science's Earthquake Hazard Modelling page.

 We don't know exactly what is coming when, however, knowing what is most likely can help us make decisions as individuals and communities.